 In this paper we have shown that any fixed fertility and mortality schedules with an NRR below one, in combination with any constant annual number and age distribution of immigrants, will lead in the long run to a stationary population.
-The size and other characteristics of this eventual stationary population depend only upon our assumptions regarding fertility, mortality, and the age-sex composition of immigrants, and are not influenced in any way by the population we begin with.
+The size and other characteristics of this eventual stationary population depend only upon our assumptions regarding fertility, mortality, and the agesex composition of immigrants, and are not influenced in any way by the population we begin with.

-Moreover, we have shown that this long-run stationary population is actually composed of many smaller stationary populations -- one of immigrants themselves, one of "first-generation" descendants, and so on.
-The composition of the total stationary population by its so-called "generational status" can be computed from a knowledge of the specific fertility, mortality, and immigration assumptions.
+Moreover, we have shown that this long-run stationary population is actually composed of many smaller stationary populations-one of immigrants themselves, one of "first-generation" descendants, and so on.
+The composition of the total stationary population by its socalled "generational status" can be computed from a knowledge of the specific fertility, mortality, and immigration assumptions.

-These results, we have shown, can be obtained even when some "generations" have above-replacement fertility.
+We have shown that these results can be obtained even when some "generations" have above-replacement fertility.
 All that is required to establish a stationary population in the long run is that, at some point in the generational chain of immigrant descendants, one generation and all those that succeed it adopt fertility below replacement.

 NOTES

-- These and subsequent statistics on the part played by immigration in U.S. population growth are contained in Leon F. Bouvier, "The Impact of Immigration on the Size of the U.S. Population," Washington, D.C.: Population Reference Bureau, Inc. - 2.
-Since immigration is controlled in most countries, assuming that the number of immigrants is constant is preferable to assuming constant rates of immigration. - 3.
-This development parallels earlier work by Ansley J. Coale (1972).
+1 These and subsequent statistics on the part played by immigration in U.S. population growth are contained in Bouvier (1981).

+2 Since immigration is controlled in most countries, assuming that the number of immigrants is constant is preferable to assuming constant rates of immigration.

+3 This development parallels earlier work by Ansley J. Coale (1972).
 Coale approached the problem by starting with a stationary population closed to migration and then inquired how much of a reduction in fertility would be required when immigration is added to maintain a stationary population with the same number of births.
 We begin at the other end, by assuming below-replacement fertility and show that, with immigration constant both in volume and in age composition, a stationary population evolves.
-Moreover, any belowreplacement fertility schedule, if held constant, leads to a stationary population when constant immigration is included. - 4.
-Where quotation marks are used, "generation" signifies a label on each woman marking her immigration ancestry.
-Without inverted commas, generation signifies as usual either time elapsed or a particular population as measured reproductively from some initial event or population.
+Moreover, any belowreplacement fertility schedule, if held constant, leads to a stationary population when constant immigration is included.
+For an interesting application of Coale's approach assuming a lower estimate of net immigration to the U.S., see Keely and Kraly (1978).

+4 Where quotation marks are used, "generation" signifies a label on each woman marking her immigration ancestry.
+Without quotation marks, generation signifies as usual either time elapsed or a particular population as measured reproductively from some initial event or population.